We think this TV show stands out for:

 What's the story?

 In the hugely successful sitcom MURPHY BROWN, which enjoyed a 10-year run on CBS, Candice Bergen plays the title character.
-Murphy is an ace reporter for a network newsmagazine series called FYI who struggles to balance her work and personal lives.
+Murphy, an ace reporter for a network newsmagazine series called FYI, struggles to balance her work and personal lives.
 Joining Murphy in the studio are Jim (Charles Kimbrough), the uptight senior anchor who's often the butt of Murphy's jokes; Frank (Joe Regalbuto), a reporter, a perennial bachelor, and Murphy's best friend; Corky (Faith Ford), a former Miss America turned journalist; and Miles (Grant Shaud), a young, cocky Harvard graduate who's the show's executive producer.
+In 2018, the show was rebooted with the same cast relaunching their talk show in the Trump era -- in the exact same time slot as Murphy's son Avery's (Jake McDornan) political discussion show on the ultra-right Wolf Network.

 Is it any good?

 The show -- which has often been compared to The Mary Tyler Moore Show -- is smart, the dialogue witty and topical, and the acting top-notch.
 Bergen won five Emmys for her role on Murphy Brown, and they were well deserved.
 Adults will howl at Murphy's wry witticisms, but younger viewers might not get the jokes.
 As the series goes on, the relationships between the characters deepen, and watching co-workers become friends and family is a pleasure.

 Families can talk about workplace etiquette in Murphy Brown.
 How do you do a job well and treat colleagues with respect?
 If you have a problem with someone you work with, how should you handle it?
 Is it ever OK to yell at or belittle a co-worker (or a classmate or a friend)?

 How is the FYI team like a family?
 Are people more likely to become close friends with co-workers if they spend long hours at the office?